-Part I - Introduction
+PART I - INTRODUCTION

-The Privacy Act (Revised Statutes of Canada, 1985, Chapter P-21) was proclaimed on July 1, 1983.
+The Privacy Act (the "Act") was proclaimed on July 1, 1983.
 The Act was amended as a result of the royal assent of Bill C-58 on June 21, 2019.

-The Privacy Act gives Canadian citizens, permanent residents and individuals present in Canada a right of access to information about themselves held by the government, subject to specific and limited exceptions.
+The Act gives everyone a right of access to information about themselves held by the government, subject to specific and limited exceptions.
 The Act also provides individuals the right to a reasonable expectation of privacy, including a basic right to exercise control over the collection, use and disclosure of their personal information.

-Section 72 of the Privacy Act requires that the head of every federal government institution prepare for submission to Parliament an annual report on the administration of the Act within their institution during each fiscal year.
+Section 72 of the Act requires that the head of every federal government institution prepare for submission to Parliament an annual report on the administration of the Act within their institution during each fiscal year.

-This annual report provides a summary of the management and administration of the Privacy Act within Canadian Forces Morale and Welfare Services (CFMWS) for the fiscal year 2021-2022, for Non-Public Property (NPP), and for the Staff of the Non-Public Funds (NPF), Canadian Forces.
+This annual report provides a summary of the management and administration of the Act within Canadian Forces Morale and Welfare Services (CFMWS) for the fiscal year 2022-2023, for Non-Public Property (NPP), and for the Staff of the Non-Public Funds (NPF), Canadian Forces.